 You may petition your Thesis Committee for permission to begin composing your dissertation at any time following advancement to candidacy.
-Note that the Thesis Committee, not the Thesis Advisor, are the primary wardens and will assess your readiness collectively.
+Note that the Thesis Committee, not the Thesis Advisor, is the primary warden and will assess your readiness collectively.
 In very rare cases, the Associate Head for the Graduate Program may overrule a denial by the Thesis Committee for permission to write and defend a dissertation.
-Once permission to write and defend has been granted, the defense must occur within three months or the committee will need to be recanvased for permission.
+Once permission to write and defend has been granted, the defense must occur within three months, or the committee will need to be recanvased for permission.
 The timeline and forms required by OGAPS are delineated below.
-TAMU has extensive requirements for preparation of your dissertation.
+TAMU has extensive requirements for the preparation of your dissertation.
 You should review the guidelines carefully before you begin writing.
-As you begin to outline your dissertation, be sure to identify sources; science is an inherently collaborative endeavor and all contributions (e.g., data, tables, figures, etc.) should be properly acknowledged.
+As you begin to outline your dissertation, be sure to identify sources; science is an inherently collaborative endeavor, and all contributions (e.g., data, tables, figures, etc.) should be properly acknowledged.

 Please consult the COALS Advising Office to coordinate the oral defense of your thesis.
 To initiate the process, you must first receive approval from OGAPS by filing the Request and Announcement of the Final Examination.
 All OGAPS protocols and deadlines should be carefully reviewed.
 Your written dissertation must be given to each committee member at least 14 days before the scheduled defense.
-You will also need to provide the date, time, location, and title to Raquel Masco at least 14 days before the scheduled defense.
+You must also provide the Program Assistant with the date, time, location, and title at least 14 days before the scheduled defense.
 A detailed protocol for the public defense is provided at the end of this chapter.